The Government is supporting the flow of credit to cushion the economic impact of the Coronavirus and help build a bridge to recovery.

 Quick and efficient access to credit for small business

-The Reserve Bank of Australia (RBA) announced a package on 19 March 2020 that will put downward pressure on borrowing costs for households and businesses.
-This will help mitigate the adverse consequences of the Coronavirus on businesses and support their day-to-day trading operations.
+The Reserve Bank of Australia (RBA) announced a package on 19 March 2020 that has put downward pressure on borrowing costs for households and businesses.
+This is helping mitigate the adverse consequences of the Coronavirus on businesses and support their day-to-day trading operations.
 The RBA is supporting small businesses as a particular priority.

-The RBA announced a term funding facility for the banking system.
-Banks will have access to at least $90 billion in funding at a fixed interest rate of 0.25 per cent.
-This will reinforce the benefits of a low cash rate by reducing funding costs for banks, which in turn will help reduce interest rates for borrowers.
+The RBA has established a term funding facility for the banking system.
+Banks will have access up to $200 billion in funding at a fixed interest rate of 0.25 per cent.
+This reinforces the benefits of a low cash rate by reducing funding costs for banks, which in turn will help reduce interest rates for borrowers.
 To encourage lending to businesses, the facility offers additional low-cost funding to banks if they expand their business lending, with particular incentives applying to new loans to SMEs.

-In addition, the RBA announced a further easing in monetary policy by reducing the cash rate to 0.25 per cent.
+In addition, the RBA implemented a further easing in monetary policy by reducing the cash rate target to 0.25 per cent.
 It is also extending and complementing the interest rate cut by taking active steps to target a 0.25 per cent yield on 3-year Australian Government Securities.

 Support for non-ADI and smaller ADI lenders in the securitisation market

 The Government is providing the Australian Office of Financial Management (AOFM) with $15 billion to invest in structured finance markets used by smaller lenders, including non-Authorised Deposit-Taking Institutions (non-ADIs) and smaller Authorised Deposit-Taking Institutions (ADIs).
-This support will be provided by making direct investments in primary market securitisations by these lenders and in warehouse facilities.
+This support is being provided through direct investments that provide cheaper funding to these lenders.